Slater homers twice as Giants down Kershaw, Dodgers 5-4

 Mike Yastrzemski also homered in the third to extend San Francisco’s lead to 2-0.
 His drive to right marked the third time in Kershaw’s last seven regular-season starts that he has allowed multiple HR’s in the same inning.

-Yastrzemski chased Kershaw with an RBI double to right-center to give the Giants a 4-0 lead in the fourth. they added a run in the sixth when Mauricio Dubón’ s sacrifice fly plated Hunter Pence.
+Yastrzemski chased Kershaw with an RBI double to right-center to give the Giants a 4-0 lead in the fourth.
+They added a run in the sixth when Mauricio Dubón’ s sacrifice fly plated Hunter Pence.

-Kiké Hernández led off the Dodgers’ sixth with a triple to left that Pence lost track of in the Dodger Stadium twilight and scored on Austin Barnes’ ground out.
-Cueto walked two of the next three Dodger batters before his night ended when Justin Turner drove a hanging curveball halfway up the bleachers in left to bring LA within 5-4.
+Hernández scored on Austin Barnes’ ground out.
+Cueto walked two of the next three Dodger batters before his night ended when Justin Turner hit a drive halfway up the bleachers in left to bring LA within 5-4.

 STREAKING ALONG